afpineda/NuS-NimBLE-Serial/examples/README.md

   The device is advertised as "NuSerial Echo".
   Demonstrates the usage of non-blocking communications by the means of `NuSerial`.

+  You may type `E` or `e` at the serial monitor to forcedly terminate current peer connection and wait for another.

 - [NuSerialDump.ino](./NuSerialDump/NuSerialDump.ino)

   Runs a service that takes incoming data from a BLE peer and dumps it into the serial monitor.